truongphamnguyen/daimil-midterm-project/README.md

 ## **End Goal Questions**
 1. What is the demographic of people using dating web site?
-3. What are top words and their occurences (excluding english stop words)?
+2. What are top words and their occurences (excluding english stop words)?
-4. Explore vietnamese speaking population
+~~3.
+Explore vietnamese speaking population~~
 ## **Data Analysis and Visualization**

 ![image info](./img/gender.png)